sw360/capycli/Readme.md

 with restricted file permissions.
 Don't put credentials into a project-local `./.capycli.cfg`, as it may accidentally end up in version control.

+NOTE: If your server uses the Keycloak workflow, it allows to request read-only or write tokens.
+As of now, CaPyCli automatically requests the necessary permission level depending on the command (e.g. read token for "bom map" and write token for "project create").

 The SW360 url can be specified on the commandline with the `-url` parameter, via the environment variable ``SW360ServerUrl`` or in the config file using `sw360_url`.